Phoolchand Gupta: Early life

-Phoolchand Gupta was born to his parents, Jagatnarayan and Savitridevi, on 30 October 1958 at Amraigaon, a village in Rudauli city of Ayodhya district in the Indian state of Uttar Pradesh.
+Phoolchand Gupta was born to his parents, Jagatnarayan and Savitridevi, on 30 October 1958 at Amraigaon, a village in Rudauli city of Ayodhya district (then Barabanki district) in the Indian state of Uttar Pradesh.
 He completed his primary education from Amraigaon Primary School in 1969.
 In 1970, he came to Ahmedabad and completed his schooling (Old S.S.C.) from Janta Hindi High School, Naroda in 1974.
 He got his Bachelor of Commerce in 1978 from Sardar Vallabhbhai Patel Commerce Mahavidyalay, Ahmedabad.

 In 1982, he joined H. K. Arts College, Ahmedabad and got his Bachelor of Arts in 1985 in English literature.
 He did his Master of Arts in 1987 from School of Languages of Gujarat University.
 In the same year, he did Postgraduate diploma in Journalism from Bhavan's Center, Ahmedabad.
 Again in 1993, he obtained Master of Arts in Hindi literature from Gujarat University.
 Under the guidance of Uttambhai Patel, he received a Ph.D. for his dissertation Ikkisvi Sadi Ke Pratham Dashak Ke Hindi Upanyas Me Dalit, Nari Evam Vargiya Chetna (lit.
 'Dalit, woman and class consciousness in Hindi novels of the first decade of 21st century') in 2013 from Veer Narmad South Gujarat University.

 Career

 Gupta started his career in 1980 as a clerk at a private transport company at Ahmedabad.
 From 1987 to 1988, he served as a journalist at Young India, a daily.
 In 1989, he joined Sabargram Vidyapith, Sonasan in Prantij as a professor of English literature.

 He started writing poems during his school days.
 His first poem was published in 1973.
-Subsequently, his writings were published in Gujarati and Hindi literary magazines including Hansa, Samkaleen Bharatiya Sahitya, English Literature, Nirikshak, Navneet Samarpan and Kumar.
+Subsequently, his writings were published in Gujarati and Hindi literary magazines including Hans, Samkaleen Bharatiya Sahitya, English Literature, Nirikshak, Navneet Samarpan and Kumar.
 He started writing in Gujarati after moving to Prantij.

 Works

 He has written poems, short stories and essays in Hindi and Gujarati.
-He is known as revolutionary poet in Hindi literature.
+His literary creation is influenced by Marxism.
+The theme of his ghazals has been political, social and economic inequalities and the erosion of human values.